 New innovations at the nano scale, such as batteries (some constructed from viruses), new semiconductor designs, carbon nanotube TVs that outperform LCDs, purifying drinking water with nano rust particles, two-way interfaces between nanoelectronics and living neurons and thousands of other undiscovered innovations are what will keep the United States at the cutting edge of both engineering innovation and product development worldwide.
 These yet undiscovered innovations will drive the U.S. economy, and keep it prosperous.

 Fields at the interface of biology, nanotechnology and IT offer new possibilities for employment, many in sub-areas that do not exist now.
 Biotech researchers are working on custom-designed nanoparticles that locate cancer cells and deliver doses of chemotherapy drugs.
-In 2007, IBM's computer scientists developed the highest performance electrical circuit based on a single nanotube, demonstrating the applicability of CMOS technology - and a possibly of a new future for computing.
+IBM's computer scientists developed the highest performance electrical circuit based on a single nanotube, demonstrating the applicability of CMOS technology - and a possibly of a new future for computing.

 We will see more groundbreaking breakthroughs in the emerging interface of nanoelectronics and biology.
 The number of novel nanoparticles for biomedical applications is poised for accelerated growth, and there will be an emphasis on combination products that can be used for medical imaging and delivery systems.